 What do I wear to my appointment?

 Acupuncture treatments do not require you to wear anything specific.
 You can wear your works clothes, your pajamas or your best Sunday suit.
 Clothing that can be moved around is optimal.
-I also have gowns available, and they are cloth not crunchy paper.
+We like to needle around knees and elbows.
+If you are receiving a treatment on your shoulders, tank tops help make that area available without having to remove your shirt.
+I also have gowns available.